Ogden-area live music scene

 Ogden’s musical heartbeat is incredibly healthy.
 A solid crop of musicians from fresh solo acts like Carrie Myers, Christian Scheller, Caitlin Thompson and Marny Lion Proudfit to seasoned bands like The Highway Thieves, The Blazin’ Aces and Red Shot Pony abound.
 Importantly, more and more Ogden artists are hitting the road and taking the Ogden sound to new places.
 It’s getting harder and harder to catch artists like Daniel Weldon, Pinetop Inferno, The Proper Way, Mojave Nomads or Talia Keys in Ogden as bigger venues in Salt Lake City, Park City and points beyond pull them away, but they still appear around town from time to time.

-Speaking of venues…the health of Ogden’s live music locales has dramatically improved over the past couple of years.
+The health of Ogden’s live music locales has dramatically improved over the past couple of years.
 Live music had been a hit-or-miss proposition at a handful of restaurants and bars with little consistency.
 Today, Ogden boasts venues where quality live music can be depended on virtually every night of the week.

 A couple of consistent go-to venues for more intimate performances from local instrumentalists and singer/songwriters include Rovali’s Ristorante Italiano, Harley & Buck’s and Slackwater Pub & Pizzeria.
 These venues are the places to catch solo, acoustic performances from artists like local guitar phenom, Gar Ashby or singer songwriters like Ché Zuro, Melody Puslipher (three-time winner of “Best Vocalist in Utah”), Scotty Haze, Caitlin Thompson, Ryan Hawthorn, Scott Rogers, Blake Gardner, Naomi Harlan, Tim Daniels and more, when they’re not accompanied by their respective full bands.